Career Definition for an Orthotist

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) predicts that demand for orthotists will grow by 23% between 2014 and 2024.
-In 2015, the median U.S. salary for an orthotist was $64,430 according to the BLS.
-Salaries are highest in states such as New Mexico, Oklahoma, Tennessee and Indiana.
-However, California, New York, Michigan, Ohio and North Carolina offer the most employment opportunities.
+The U.S. Bureau of Labor Statistics (BLS) predicts that demand for orthotists and prosthetists will grow by 22% between 2016 and 2026.
+In 2017, the median U.S. salary for orthotists and prosthetists was $66,240 according to the BLS.
+Salaries are highest in states such as California, Virginia, Louisiana and Massachusetts.
+However, California, New York, Michigan, Ohio and Illinois offer the most employment opportunities.